 No one ever intends to have issues after adoption day.
 But it’s a good idea to be prepared just in case things don’t work out as you planned.
 These questions will help make sure you get the support you need.

-- Are there training classes or behavior resources available for adopted dogs?
+- Are training or behavior classes available for adopters?

-- Can you recommend local trainers or behaviorists if needed?
+- Can you recommend local trainers or behaviorists?

-- Do you have an online community or support group for adopters?
+- Do you have an adopter support group or online community?

-- What steps should I take if the dog shows signs of illness or distress after bringing them home?
+- What steps should I take if the dog shows illness or distress?

-After getting all of your dog adoption interview questions answered by the adoption center and you think you’ve found a good fit, it’s time to take a step back and analyze.
+After asking all your dog adoption interview questions and finding a potential match, take a step back and really think it through.

 Sometimes dogs are abandoned, picked up on the street or road, so a dog rescue centre would have absolutely no idea re a dogs history.
 Rescue dogs in the UK are usually collected from someone who has come into possession of the dog and faced with either having the dog destroyed or trying to find them a good home.
 Most dogs are dumped by unscrupulous dog breeders and have been I’ll treated, undernourished and neglected.
 They are not house trained.
 Fir this reason rescue dogs will be placed in a dog foster home to be assessed for common sense questions like whether or not the dog is used to children, or cats, and if they walk nicely on the lead.
 I doubt many rescue centres would know if a dog had previously had agility training or if it would be necessary to ask so many question.
 Whilst I agree questions need to be ask, anyone rehiring a dog is quite clueless as to a dogs personality type until the dog has been lovingly cared for for at least 3 months or longer to give them time to settle, feel safe and establish a healthy bond with its new family.
 Most rescue dogs will be stressed, confused and have some kind of behaviour problem when first re homed but with kindness, patience and gentle training these problems can be managed.
 Most people have unrealistic expectations therefore, many dogs are returned because the new owners can’t cope or aren’t prepared to give the dog the time and degree of care a rescue dog needs.
 That said there are many happy endings for rescued dogs and their owners.
 One important factor that needs to be mentioned is rescue dogs are not happy to be lone dogs because their pack animals, so I believe it’s much kinder to have at least 2 dogs so they always have company.
 A great way to resolve many problems with rescued dogs is to give them a routine with plenty of exercise, don’t like to be left alone for hours – they chew because their distressed for example.
 No one should adopt a dog if they have children under 7 or if the owner goes out to work fall time it’s cruel to leave a dog on its own all day.
 Most I’ll health in dogs is caused through feeding dogs human food.
 Dogs need a diet which is similar to what they would eat naturally ie chicken, fish, offal, fruit and veggies and have access to fresh water daily.
 Dogs need a comfortable bed where they can be left undisturbed which is off the ground and of adequate size.
 I wish more dog owners were educated as to a dog’s basic needs, rather than all the emphasis put on the dog.
 Most responsible dog rescue centres do try to re home dogs in good, loving forever homes.